frogtronics/mujoco150_KM/README.txt

 "scripts" contains any associated scripts in Matlab (.m), mathematica (.nb) or other.
 Also contains metadata files as well as some other useful items
 "src" contains all c++ source code for MuJoCo simulations

-TO DO:
-Chris: test filesave outputs from changeAngles to make sure it is the same as ChrisB's.
-Make new folder in data called TEST, put two test cases in there one is a file known to work another is a new saved one.